fatihcaen/social-media-dashboard-challenge/README.md

 This is the social media dashboard with dark mode support challenge by frontendmenter.io.
 Coded by me.

-You can access the challenge from <a href="https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H">this link</a>
+You can access the challenge from <a href="https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H" target="_blank">this link</a>

-You can access the website from <a href="https://social-media-dashboard.imfast.io/">this link</a>
+You can access the website from <a href="https://social-media-dashboard.imfast.io/" target="_blank">this link</a>

 # Used technologies